“A CAC is a place…and a process.”

 The CAC Difference—bringing healing to a hard process.

-While the interview takes place, the police investigators and child protective services caseworkers watch the conversation with the child via video feed from another room.
+While the interview takes place, police investigators and child protective services caseworkers watch the conversation via a video feed from another room.
 This approach ensures that the child feels safe and comfortable, allows multiple agencies to access the same potential evidence, and eliminates the trauma of repeated interviews.
 The CAC model provides an efficient, effective—and most importantly, a child-focused—approach to the interview process.

 The results of the interview determine what happens next in an investigation.
 Based on the findings, the multidisciplinary team makes decisions together about next steps and how best to support the child.
 After the forensic interview, the CAC will provide or make referrals for all of the following services: